 My year got off to a great start with lots of short walks in different places, I don't mind short walks, I just like being out and about, although I do prefer to have a lie-in after breakfast if possible.
 Quite a lot of my short walks seem to involve a coffee stop, I'm not allowed to drink coffee but love going to places where I can meet more humans and be made a fuss of.
 Sometimes I meet other dogs but I generally don't make a fuss over them.

 So where did I go in 2023?
-Well I covered quite a lot of miles, from Kent in the south was Kent to Cumbria in the North.
+Well I covered quite a lot of miles, from Kent in the south to Cumbria in the north.
 Of course a lot of time was spent in Cymru, my favourite place in the whole world.

 Many of my winter walks and runs are in Cheshire and the Wirral, I have had a few walks from West Kirby over the sand to Hilbre Island which is just 1.8 km offshore from West Kirby, one of my walks was with my nephew, Toby the terrier, he's from Buckinghamshire so he's quite posh.